|Address||Contact Information||Other Information|

 $20 per visit Tour Bus

-Pavilion, Chickee Hut, Live Oak Amphitheater, and Picnic Area rentals are available APRIL through NOVEMBER at $50 per day, and may be reserved in advance with 72 hours notice.
-Call Ben Johnson at 239-707-1885 or email email@example.com for reservation information.
+Pavilion Rentals: The Pavilion, Chickee Hut, Live Oak Amphitheater (Except MARCH), and Picnic Area rentals are available MARCH through NOVEMBER at $50 per day.
+They may be reserved in advance with 72 hours notice.
+Call Ben Johnson at 239-707-1885 or email for reservation information.

-Manatee Park is a non-captive refuge for the Florida Manatee.
-Optimum viewing times are between the months of November and March when the gulf temperature is below 68F, and are generally not present during the warm summer months.
+Manatee Park is a non-captive warm water refuge for the Florida Manatee.
+Optimum viewing times are between the months of November and March, primarily January and February when the gulf temperature is below 68F.
+Manatees are generally not present during the warm summer months.
+Current Gulf temperature may be found at SCCF Recon.

 The park has an extensive butterfly garden, and is a demonstration landscape for the Florida Yards and Neighborhoods (FYN) program.
 Birds and other wildlife can be found throughout the park.